-update - Yes! http://www.msexchange.org/tutorials/MF013.html has a how to.
+update – Yes!
+Here’s a how-to guide.

 >No, sorry to give such a dogmatic answer but there isn't.

->The only way is to recall through outlook and that only works if the exchange client it is sent to hasn't read the >message-- if it has they get a notification that the message has been recalled and (i think) if they accept the >recall the message gets deleted.
+>The only way is to recall through outlook and that only works if the exchange client it is sent to hasn’t read the >message– if it has they get a notification that the message has been recalled and (i think) if they accept the >recall the message gets deleted.

 >If they message is sent to the outside world (meaning the Internet) there isn't a way to recall it.